esigworth/starter-hugo-academic/content/authors/admin/_index.md

 title: Elizabeth Anne Sigworth Westerberg
 email: ""
 ---
 Elizabeth Westerberg recently completed her Ph.D. in Biostatistics at Vanderbilt University.
-Her research interests include survival analysis, Bayesian methods, and meta-analysis.
+Her research interests include survival analysis, Bayesian methods, network analysis, and meta-analysis.
 She worked under the advisement of Dr. Qingxia Chen, with a particular focus on applications to oncology.

 In addition to her work as a Graduate Research Assistant, she has served as a Medical Economics Analyst for Wayspring, a company that contracts with health insurers to reduce opioid dependency among their members, as well as a collaborator with the Vanderbilt Brain Institute.